Affiliate links on Android Authority may earn us a commission. Learn more.

 Check your network and restart your router

-We’ve covered all the issues related to Steam, but there is a chance the issue could be with your network.
-Check whether your PC is connected to the internet by loading a website in your browser, preferably an internet speed test.
+We’ve covered all the issues related to Steam, but there is a chance the problem could be with your network.
+Check whether your PC is connected to the internet by loading any website in your browser, or you can run an internet speed test.

-If anything seems off, you can try restarting your router and starting Steam again by killing the process from Task Manager first.
-If the issue with your network doesn’t resolve soon, you may have to contact your ISP to get them on the case.
+If anything seems off, restart your router and start Steam again.
+Some routers have a reset button, and newer ones can also be restarted from the official app.
+Otherwise, you can simply unplug the router, wait for about a minute, and plug it back in.
+If the issue with your network isn’t resolved, you may have to contact your ISP to get them on the case.

 Restart your PC